-Not to mention male singers who once upon a time were singing meaningful songs with praise-worthy lyrics and composition, who instead opted to follow the herd, degrading themselves with badly-written lyrics, appalling composition, selfie music videos and attire that’s declaring their lack of identity or self-worth.
+Not to mention male singers who once upon a time were singing meaningful songs with praise-worthy lyrics and composition, who instead opted to follow the herd, degrading themselves with badly-written lyrics, appalling composition, selfie music videos and attire that is declaring their lack of identity or self-worth.

 Pathologically emulating “the West” in all the wrong areas and neglecting the positive and efficacious ones (such as respecting the concept of time to some degree and professionalism) is a descent into losing the Arab identity amongst Arab nations.

-Embracing other cultures is encouraged and there’s no harm in taking ideas from them to express ourselves artistically – or otherwise – as long as we make it our own, do so tastefully, don’t sully our identity and integrity, and remain respectful without contravening boundaries and other people’s rights.
+Embracing other cultures is encouraged and there is no harm in taking ideas from them to express ourselves artistically – or otherwise – as long as we make it our own, do so tastefully, do not sully our identity and integrity, and remain respectful without contravening boundaries and other people’s rights.

 More importantly, eschewing bad television will dispel the existing cataleptic state of our minds by not watching and listening to just about anything purely for amusement.

-Because, in due course, our intellects will suffer detrimentally, along with our listening and speaking skills, attention spans and moralities – and we’ll only have ourselves to blame.
+Because, in due course, our intellects will suffer detrimentally, along with our listening and speaking skills, attention spans and moralities – and we will only have ourselves to blame.